xenanetworks/open-automation-python-api/docs/source/low_level_api_guide.rst

 Low-Level Python API (LL-PYTHON)
 ===================================

-The LL-PYTHON gives the developer the complete direct control of the tester since the name of the API is the same as what is defined in the CLI.
+The XOA Low-Level Python API (LL-PYTHON) gives the developer the complete direct control of the tester since the name of the API is the same as what is defined in the CLI.
 But sometimes it is difficult to remember all the arguments, resulting a waste of time reading the length class definition.

 However, if the developer needs to migrate a CLI script to XOA Python API script, the LL-PYTHON can explicitly show the command name, which may speed up the migration process.